tfpk/lifetimekata/exercises/03_lifetime_elision/README.md

 ## Exercise: Apply These Rules

-In this exercise, there are four functions which have no manual lifetimes.
+In this exercise, there are three functions which have no manual lifetimes.
 Your task is to manually follow the lifetime elision rules, and give these functions lifetimes.

-If you are unable to give them a lifetime, put `#[elision_not_allowed]` above the function, and leave it unedited.